ddbrennan/git-interview-baseline/README.md

 ![Completed Feature Branch](https://dl.dropboxusercontent.com/s/xtoehu7tv5zim6v/2015-11-02%20at%2012.31%20PM.png)

-The final step of our `video-chat` work sprint is to figure out how to merge that timeline into the master timeline.
+The final step is to figure out how to merge the `video-chat` branch into the master.

 ## Merging branches with `git merge`